documents4j/documents4j/README.md

 Running documents4j application as Windows service
 --------------------------------------
-documents4j might misfunction when run as a Windows service together with MS Office conversion.
+documents4j might malfunction when run as a Windows service together with MS Office conversion.
 Note that MS Office does [not officially support](http://support.microsoft.com/kb/257757) execution in a service context.
 When run as a service, MS Office is always started with MS Window's local service account which does not configure a desktop.
 However, MS Office expects a desktop to exist in order to run properly.
 Without such a desktop configuration, MS Office will start up correctly but fail to read any input file.
 In order to allow MS Office to run in a service context, there are two possible approaches of which the first approach is more recommended:

 1. On a 32-bit system, create the folder *C:\Windows\System32\config\systemprofile\Desktop*.
 On a 64-bit system, create the folder *C:\Windows\SysWOW64\config\systemprofile\Desktop*.
 [Further information can be found on MSDN](http://social.msdn.microsoft.com/Forums/en-US/b81a3c4e-62db-488b-af06-44421818ef91/excel-2007-automation-on-top-of-a-windows-server-2008-x64?forum=innovateonoffice).
 2. You can manipulate MS Window's registry such that MS Office applications are run with another account than the local service account.
 [This approach is documented on MSDN](http://social.technet.microsoft.com/Forums/en-US/334c9f30-4e27-4904-9e71-abfc65975e23/problem-running-windows-service-with-excel-object-on-windows-server-2008-64-bit?forum=officesetupdeploylegacy).
 Note that this breaks MS Window's sandbox model and imposes additional security threats to the machine that runs MS Office.